sami-s-hajjaj/ai-labs/src/lab3a.md

     print('Solution: ' + str(bfs(state_space, initial_state, goal_state)))
     ```

+<strong>Task 4: Run and test your BFS Search Algorithm </strong>

+## Preparation for next week (Part II)

+Reusing code is one of the most valuable skills a programmer can develop.

+A great way to reuse the code for other search algorithms is to encapsulate it into a library or module, which you can then import and call in future Python programs.

-Beware that in Python, a `.py` file can also be used to define a Python library/module.
-To prevent the commands outside the function to be executed when the file is used as a library instead of a script, we can implement an extra condition check.
+In fact, any `.py` file can be used to define a Python library or module.
+However, to prevent code outside the functions from executing when the file is imported as a library (instead of being run as a script), we can add an extra condition check.

 ```python
 class Node: